 - Hot Stove League, a 1956 painting by Rockwell that shows two old men bickering about baseball while keeping warm next to a potbelly stove.
 The painting, which shows one man holding a newspaper and another holding a baseball magazine, likely had a special significance for the Spink family, which owned The Sporting News and related baseball publications.

 - The watercolors Glass Lamps and Open Door by Andrew Wyeth (1917–2009) and Butts and Cattle Rubbed by his son, Jamie Wyeth, that together highlight one of the most noteworthy families of American artists.

 The gift is a testament to museum patrons C.C.
 Johnson Spink and Edith “Edie” Spink.
 In the early 1970s, the St. Louis natives began a period of aggressively collecting art with the long-term goal of expanding the collection of the Saint Louis Art Museum.

-“The Spink’s generosity and investment in the Saint Louis Art Museum’s collections is inspirational,” said Barbara B. Taylor, president of the museum’s board of commissioners.
+“The Spink’s generosity and investment in the Saint Louis Art Museum’s collections is inspirational,” said Barbara B. Taylor, who at the time of the bequest was president of the museum’s board of commissioners.
 “This gift illustrates their love of art and their desire to leave a legacy that will have an impact on our visitors for years to come.”

 Charles Claude Johnson Spink was the publisher of The Sporting News, and he was the last owner from the family that in 1886 founded the St. Louis-based national sports publication known as “the Bible of Baseball.”
 After Mr. Spink died in 1992 at the age of 75, his wife Edith Spink entered politics.
 As mayor of Ladue, Mo. from 1975 to 1995, Mrs. Spink was one of the St. Louis area’s longest-serving mayors when she retired from office.
 She died in 2011 at the age of 90.